GHopperMSK/schedule-manager/README.md

         SR -->|jpeg| CLX[IM group]
 ```

+#### Functional requirements

+1. Add calendar
+2. Load events (time frame) - load events for a given time frame
+3. Publish calendar - make the calendar available via API
+4. Change calendar properties
+    * publication time frame - which time frame is publicly available for the calendar
+    * autoload option
+    * notify when we are about to run out of events
+    * set default layout and style
+5. Set default layout and style
+6. Return calendar via API

 ### 3. Web site which provides a handy way to build calendars

 * powerful calendar builder